| Read Time: 3 minutes

 So, before you help out that family member or friend by cosigning a loan remember that if something goes wrong that lender may come after you and you alone.

 You wouldn’t take out a loan you couldn’t afford to pay.
 That is why your credit is good enough that someone wants you to be a cosigner.
 Don’t cosign for a loan you can’t afford to pay on your own.
+In a worst case scenario, you might have to.

 Next Steps